Adam1Adam1/project--one/README.md

 ### MVP/PostMVP
 -use Axios to makea request to the weather channel API
-- Render data on page
+- Render image data on page
 -Style using Flexbox
 -implement responsive design
 -use a media query/breakpoint for deskcreens